osrf/gazebo_tutorials/extrude_svg/tutorial.md

  a proper thickness.

  **Note**: a stick figure or two circles that touch each other would not result in valid Gazebo models.
+The SVG paths must create an closed contour with holes, where the holes cannot touch the contour or other holes.
+Holes inside holes are treated as solid parts (and they can have holes, too).

 [[file:files/inkscape-simple-wheel.png|400px]]